muety/halite-bot-java/README.md

 This is my rule-based solution for the [Halite](https://halite.io) AI competition.
 My bot is playing as [n1try](https://halite.io/user/?user_id=7481) and its best rank in the leaderboard was __250__.
 I also wrote a [blog post](https://ferdinand-muetsch.de/halite-a-rule-based-ai-bot.html) about this.

+Based on the [Java starter kit](https://halite.io/learn-programming-challenge/downloads-and-starter-kits/).
+Unix binaries (instead of `halite.exe`) can be found there to.

 __If you're using my code to compete in the challenge, please give me a star 😇.__

 ![](https://i.imgur.com/xSmomlq.png)